w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 require running a node of your own or worrying about online uptime.
 However, a good nominator performs due diligence on the validators that they elect.
-When looking for validators to nominate, a nominator should pay attention to their own reward percentage for nominating a specific validator - as well as the risk that they bare of being slashed if the validator gets slashed.
+When looking for validators to nominate, a nominator should pay attention to their own reward percentage for nominating a specific validator - as well as the risk that they bear of being slashed if the validator gets slashed.

 ## Setting up Stash and Controller keys